viktech/IESI/Notes.md

 G01 is safer than G00, which moves at rapid.
 Easier to stop crashes

-G83 XYZ R P Q F L
+Peck Drilling using Canned Cycle G83 XYZ R P Q F L

 XY: Coordinates of the hole